-Budget & Fiscal Instructions for Fixed Price payment type Contracts may allow flexibility within specified dollar limits, and states conditions when prior written County approval or amendment must be obtained before contractors are allowed to exceed the specified limits from the approved budget.
+Budget & Fiscal Instructions for Fixed Price payment type Contracts

+The approved budget for each fiscal year serves to assist in defining objectives and guidelines for contract performance, and as determination of allowable and appropriate invoicing within the Fixed Price or rate structure or set by the State as listed in the Contact Exhibit.
+The Exhibit C provides budget guidelines that may allow flexibility within specified dollar limits, and states conditions when prior written County approval or amendment must be obtained before contractors are allowed to exceed the specified limits from the approved budget.
 It is expected that budgets submitted by providers will include all expenses that are needed to support the program during the fiscal year.